smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

     docker ps

-While your feed-execution is running, the output of this command will contain an execution with the image name *smart-data-lake/gs1:latest*.
+While your feed-execution is running, the output of this command will contain an execution with the image name *sdl-spark:latest*.
 Use the container id to stop the container by typing:

     docker containter stop <container id>